PedanticHacker/ReChess/README.md

 ![ReChess on Windows 11](https://github.com/user-attachments/assets/d92bd7e4-1ffa-4d34-912a-2bbb4d35dc03 "ReChess on Windows 11")
 *Promoting a white pawn to a queen, a rook, a bishop, or a knight.*

-## What's the default chess engine in ReChess?
+## What's the default engine in ReChess?

-The latest public version of **Stockfish** is the default chess engine.
-It works on Windows, Linux, and macOS platforms.
+The latest official version of **Stockfish** is the default engine and works on Windows, Linux, and macOS platforms.

-### What if I want to play against some other chess engine?
+### What if I want to play against some other engine?

-You can load and then play against or analyze with any chess engine, but it has to be a UCI-compatible one.
+You can load and then play against or analyze with any engine, but it has to be a UCI-compatible one.

-### Why does it have to be a UCI-compatible chess engine?
+### Why does it have to be a UCI-compatible engine?

-Chess engines, compatible only with the chess engine communication protocol (CECP) and designed for either the WinBoard GUI (on Windows) or the XBoard GUI (on UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
-However, if your chess engine is also compatible with universal chess interface (UCI), then you're in luck.
+Engines, compatible only with the Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (Windows platform) or the XBoard GUI (UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
+However, if your engine is also compatible with Universal Chess Interface (UCI), then you're in luck.

 ### Can I analyze a position?

 Yes.
-You can analyze a position with the default Stockfish chess engine or a UCI-compatible chess engine you load yourself.
+You can analyze a position with the default Stockfish engine or a UCI-compatible engine you load yourself.

 ## Are there any requirements I must meet to launch ReChess?